muratk3n/thirdwave/en/2019/04/greenammonia.md

-The word Haber-Bosch can sound familiar, this process is the breakthrough technology that allowed the production of fertilizers, more than 5-fold increase in agriculture output.
+The word Haber-Bosch can sound familiar, this process is the breakthrough technology that allowed the production of fertilizers, and thereby more than 5-fold increase in agriculture output.

 And a word to fossil-fuel companies; with either H2 or NH3 based economy, there is a fuel, and its transportation, storage can utilize